Frequently Asked Questions

 How can your prints be original works of art if there is more than one?

 An excellent question!
 My prints are created by hand.
-I try to make each print in the edition identical but that has proven not possible.
+I try to make each print in the edition identical but that has been proven not possible.
 There are often little variations from one print to the next in an edition due to my inability to recreate machine precision.
 Looking through an edition of prints, you will see that they are all the same image - but if you critically compare one print to another, each has unique qualities which are not too difficult to find.
 Each print is individual and unique in an edition.
 Such images made by this process are considered original fine art prints.

 Today, high quality reproductions can be made from the original artwork.
 They are often called Giclee prints.
 But there are many qualities these reproductions will lack, not the least of which is uniqueness and originality.